Wilton, Ryedale: History

-The church was built between 1907 and 1908 by Charles Hodgson Fowler, replacing an earlier structure which burnt down.
+St George's Church, Wilton was built between 1907 and 1908 by Charles Hodgson Fowler, replacing an earlier structure which burnt down.
 The previous church was a chapel-of-ease to the main church, the Church of St Hilda, within the old parish that Wilton fell under (Ellerburn).
 The church is now a grade II listed building, and retains c.
 13th century walls on the south side.
 To the south and south-east of the church grounds are the remains of Wilton Hall moated site.
 This is a scheduled monument.

 Governance

 Wilton was part of the Parish of Pickering until 1233, when it became part of the former civil parish of Ellerburn-cum-Farmanby.
 The village came under the wapentake and liberty of Pickering Lythe, then later becoming part of the Pickering Rural District.
 In 1974, it was moved into the newer county of North Yorkshire (from the North Riding of Yorkshire),.
 From 1974 to 2023 it was part of the district of Ryedale, it is now administered by the unitary North Yorkshire Council.
 The village is represented at Westminster as part of the Thirsk and Malton Constituency.